usgs/landslides-metadata/README.md

 ![img1](Sample_Spreedsheet_Image.png)

-To run the script, change lines 15 and 18.
+To run the script, the user will have to make several changes to the script.
+At a minimum, lines 15 and 18 need to be changed to point to the correct file locations in the users computer.
 Line 15 should point to the CSV file being used.
 Line 18 points to the output directory for results.

-Additionally, there are a series of hardcoded variables that need to be changed for each data series release.
+Additionally, there are a series of hardcoded variables that need to be changed dependent on commonalities among the data sets being used.
 These are default to the original publication for which this script was created.
-All changes that need to be made to the code can be seen in the table below:
+All changes that can or should be made to the code can be seen in the table below:

 |Line number|Description of item|Default|
 |---|---|---|